-Many in America think of Memorial Day as a three-day weekend that officially begins the summer season.
-But, this annual commemoration is more than outdoor activities, BBQs and gatherings with family and friends.
-Many forget that this is the specific day set aside as a national memorial.
+We may think of Memorial Day as a three-day weekend that officially begins the summer season.
+This annual holiday is more, however, than outdoor activities, BBQs and gatherings with family and friends; it’s the specific day set aside as a national memorial.

 Memorials are necessary.
 They remind us of people who made a difference and critical events in history that we should not and must not forget.
 Memorial Day in the United States is just such an occasion—a reminder that we are indebted to brave men and women who gave their lives to protect the freedom we enjoy.

 The following Scripture passage puts their sacrifice into perspective:

 “Greater love has no one than this, than to lay down one’s life for his friends.”

 In context, the passage quotes Jesus describing the love we should have for one another—a love powerfully exemplified by His own sacrificial death.

 In a very real sense, however, this verse is a fitting description of those serving in our armed forces.
 Whether obvious or not, one characteristic distinguishes the lives of those serving in the military—love demonstrated by sacrifice.